 - TIP 1 – Use technology to your benefit.
 You can look up chords, tablature on melody lines, and rifts.
 Play along with the original of your favorite songs either on YouTube or with a backing CD.
 This is such an easy way to learn how to begin and end a song, learn rhythm, practice your lead, and sing along.
 You will sound awesome, and it will make you come back the next day to practice.

 - Join a community of guitarists to chat and feel supported.
 Hence, check out my post on the guitargathering.com family.

-- TIP 2 – If you plan to sing and play guitar, learn the two parts separately and than practice humming when you play and then finally sing along.
-Take it slowly, strum one chord, sing the line, change chord, sing the next line etc.
+- TIP 2 – If you plan to sing and play guitar, learn the two parts separately and then practice humming when you play and then finally sing along.
+Take it slowly, strum one chord, sing the line, change chord, sing the next line, etc.

 - TIP 3 – I know you are going to hate me saying this but.
 Record yourself after a month and then at the end of every month.
 It doesn’t matter if you make mistakes, that is the point, this is only for you to hear yourself.
-Don’t be too hard in your judgement, all you are listening for is areas that you can improve.
+Don’t be too hard in your judgment, all you are listening for are areas that you can improve.

 - Maybe, you notice your strumming isn’t steady or there are still stops and starts in your scales or rifts.
 Decide to practice these sections at a slower pace.
 It’s strange but the slower you practice something, the faster it will stick and you can slowly speed up!

 Create this time of learning to play, you are in control, so make it fun.

 Enjoy the journey.